KyleMcEligot/GettingAndCleaningDataProject/README.md

 =====================

 This section details steps taken within run_analysis.R to achieve the course project's five steps.

-  The instructions for this progect are below:
-    You should create one R script called run_analysis.R that does the following:
+The five steps specified for the course project were to create a script called run_analysis.R that does the following:
 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.
 3. Uses descriptive activity names to name the activities in the data set
 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 The flow of run_analysis.R is as follows:
   - read in all the necessary data files: